 If any furniture, equipment, or building structure is damaged, the person(s) responsible for the damage or loss will be responsible for the expense of repairs.
 In an individual residence unit, the occupants will share the expense of repairs unless the Office of Student Life has determined the identity of those responsible.
 Residents will be subject to room repainting charges if the use of tape or other adhesives results in damaged surfaces.
 Charges for damage caused by nails and thumbtacks may also be assessed to residents.
-Additionally, intentionally tampering with a thermostat, by causing damage or heating it, without permission from the Office of Student Life, will be considered a violation of this policy.
-Costs related to the tampering of the thermostat may be charged back to the person(s) responsible.
-If a unit sustains intentional or reckless damage of \$200 or more, the case may be referred for student conduct action.
+Additionally, intentionally tampering with a thermostat, will be considered a violation of this policy.
+Costs related to the tampering with the thermostat may be charged back to the person(s) responsible.
+If a unit sustains intentional or reckless damage of \$200 or more, the case may be referred to the Office of Student Conduct for disciplinary action" works.